-Transport: taxi around is probably better than renting a car if you are staying just in Budapest, even if you get ripped off, I find it hard to believe that it will cost more than $50 per day.
+Transport: taxi around is probably better than renting a car if you are staying just in Budapest.
+Use the Bolt apps to guarantee fair rates.

 Having fun: well, that is theoretically infinite, depends really on your taste and eccentric habits, but with 300$ you can do almost anything Budapest has to offer in one day.

 That is pretty much it for your Budapest travel budget per day, regardless of your pocket.